-At the end of the financial year all petty cash floats must be counted by and reconciled by a member of the Finance team who will complete a certificate of the balance held to be countersigned by the budget holder and their line manager.
+At the end of the financial year all petty cash floats must be counted by and reconciled by a member of the Finance team who will complete a certificate of

 6.8 PURCHASE ORDERS

 The ordering of goods and services shall be in accordance with the College's financial regulations.
 These may be clarified in guidance documents provided by the Finance Team to ensure best value for money is achieved.